 It has been officially announced that there will be a God of War remake trilogy.
 It will bring Kratos’ original Greek story from the PlayStation 2 and 3 to newer consoles.
 Sony’s Santa Monica Studio confirmed the project during a recent State of Play broadcast.

-They also shocked everyone by putting out a 2D retro prequel called God of War: Sons of Sparta.
+They also shocked everyone by releasing a 2D retro prequel titled God of War: Sons of Sparta.
 There is no gameplay footage or release date yet for the God of War remake trilogy, which is still in the very early stages of development.
 But the announcement is the start of a big multi-project effort for the franchise’s 20th birthday.

 What the God of War remake trilogy includes